Kajal-Yadav31/ResumeGenerator/README.md

 3. **Dynamic PDF Resume Generation**
    - Enabled users to dynamically generate and download resumes in PDF format, with options for real-time editing and template updates, showcasing full-stack development skills in Python and Django.

-4. **Machine Learning-Powered Salary Prediction**
-   - Implemented a machine learning-powered salary prediction model using Python, utilizing regression algorithms and predictive analytics to estimate salaries based on user inputs.
-   - This feature demonstrates proficiency in machine learning and data-driven application development.

 ## Getting Started